japemasterBrad/CardCalculator/README.md

-Card Calculator

 This is a Blazor Web Assembley application used to calculate a score in a hand of cards.

 The card suit adds a multiplier based on this order:
 - Club: Multiply by 1
 - Diamond: Multiply by 2
 - Heart: Multiply by 3